 We love to learn!

-The staff and governors work together to continually develop our school’s curriculum content to ensure that the very best provision is made to extend children’s skills in every way.
-In particular we focus on each child’s linguistic, scientific, creative, mathematical, technological, physical and social development as well as concerning ourselves deeply with their moral and spiritual growth.
-The schools uses the ‘Cornerstones’ curriculum as a bases for learning.
+The staff and governors work together to continually develop our school’s curriculum content to ensure that the very best provision is made to extend children’s knowledge and skills in every way.
+In particular we focus on each child’s linguistic, scientific, creative, mathematical, technological, physical, social and emotional development as well as concerning ourselves deeply with their moral, cultural and spiritual growth.

 The National Curriculum serves as a framework for our curriculum policy, which allows teachers to respond effectively to individual learning needs.
-Consequently we provide teaching which is flexible, relevant and meaningful in order to prepare children for their further educational development and to enable them to take part fully as citizens within our society.
+Teaching is flexible, relevant and meaningful in order to prepare children for their further educational development and to enable them to take part fully as citizens within our society.

-The delivery of the whole curriculum is achieved through a mixture of cross-curricular and subject specific teaching using the ‘Cornerstones’ curriculum.
-Cross-curricular work involves teaching and learning activities based on a theme, or topic, involving the children in work which links subjects together.
-Subject specific teaching focuses on core skills, such as literacy and numeracy and gives teachers the flexibility to respond to individual learning needs.
-The application of these approaches results in a carefully planned progression of the acquisition of knowledge and skills.
-In order to ensure this progression, teachers take into account the child’s previous achievements and any learning needs the child may have.
+The delivery of the whole curriculum is achieved through a mixture of cross-curricular and subject specific teaching using the Cornerstones project based curriculum.
+Cross-curricular work involves teaching and learning activities based on a theme or topic, involving the children in work which links subjects together.
+Subject specific teaching focuses on core skills in English and Mathematics and gives teachers the flexibility to respond to individual learning needs.
+The combination of these approaches results in a carefully planned curriculum, with a clear progression of the acquisition of knowledge and skills.
+In order to ensure this progression, teachers take into account each child’s previous achievements and any individual learning needs they may have.